The Average Wedding Catering Cost, Based on Data From Real Couples

-Here's how much to save for your wedding.
+This is how much you should save for your food.

 chapelle johnson the knot associate editor